mattrussell2/gradescope-autograder/README.md

 | `REGISTRY_PASS_VARNAME` | `GHPAT` | Variable name of the environment variable which holds the password/access token to login to the `CONTAINER_REMOTE` [NB: The PAT needs write:packages permissions].

 Note that in this case `GHUNAME` and `GHPAT` are the names of environment variables (NOT the values of the variables themselves).
 So with this example you'd need `export GHUNAME='myghubusername'` in your `~/.bashrc`, etc. Make sure to run `source ~/.bashrc` after editing the file.

-### Build and deploy the container
-Once you've updated the `etc/autograder_config.ini` and `etc/docker_config.ini` files with the necessary variables, and have put the necessary exports in your `~/.bashrc` file, run:
+4. Build and deploy the container.
+Note: in rare cases, the Docker build process hangs in the early stages.
+If this happens to you, run `rm ~/.docker/config.json` and try again.
 ```
 cd setup/dockerbuild
-./deploy_container
+python3 deploy_container.py
 ```
-The remote repo will be cloned, and then the container will be built and uploaded to the location you've specified.
-Note: in rare cases, the Docker build process hangs in the early stages.
-If this happens to you, run `rm ~/.docker/config.json` and try again.
-For the future, if you make changes to any of the files in the `dockerbuild` folder, or to `bin/run_autograder`, make sure to re-run this script.

-### For each assignment with the Docker method
+5. For either registry, after uploading your container [keep it private!], you will need to share it with gradescope's relevant account:
+    * from github: `gradescope-autograder-servers`
+    * from dockerhub: `gradescopeecs`

+## Docker - per-assignment todos
-* On Gradescope, after creating the programming assignment, select the 'Manual Docker Configuration' option in the configure autograder' section; place the full remote path to your container (e.g. `ghcr.io/ghubusername/ghubpackageregistry:dockertag`)
+Select the 'Manual Docker Configuration' option in the `configure autograder` section of the assignment; place the full remote path to your container (e.g. `ghcr.io/ghubusername/ghubpackageregistry:dockertag`).
-* Note that the container will pull the most recent version of the repo every time it runs...so it's a good idea to rebuild the container if you make massive changes to the repo to keep things snappy.

 That's it!

 ## What happens when a student submits code
 When a student submits code:
-* The Docker container is fired up on `aws` - again, note that with either method you use above, a Docker container is still used.
+* A Docker container based on your build is spun up.
 * The script located at `bin/run_autograder` is run.
 This script (basically):
     * Runs `git pull` to get the most recent version of your autograding tests.
     * Copies files for the assignment's autograder to `/autograder/` - the initial working directory for Gradescope's autograder.
+    * Runs `validate_submission.py` - checks if the submission number and tokens are valid [only used with configs that specify these options]
     * Runs `autograde.py` - our autograding framework [details below].
     * Runs `make_gradescope_results.py`, which parses the results files and saves the results at `/autograder/results/results.json` in a form readable by Gradescope.